The Bankrate promise

 This is incredibly generous, considering the many great uses for Amex Membership Rewards.
 For example, American Express is a transfer partner of ANA Mileage Club, which happens to offer some of the lowest award flights to Europe: 55,000 miles round-trip in economy and 88,000 in business class.
 With many other frequent flyer programs charging close to the same number of miles one-way, Amex Membership Rewards is a great program to earn points with.

-If you want to earn lots of Membership Rewards without dealing with category bonuses and high annual fees, the Blue Business Plus Card is a great option.
+Considering such benefits, if you want to earn lots of Membership Rewards without dealing with category bonuses and high annual fees, the Blue Business Plus Card is a great option.

 Chase Freedom Unlimited

-If you want a no-annual-fee card that earns valuable points on all spending, the Chase Freedom Unlimited® is an excellent option.
+If you want a no-annual-fee card that earns valuable points on all spending, the Chase Freedom Unlimited®* is an excellent option.
 The card earns at least 1.5 percent cash back on all spending.
-However, if you have an Ultimate Rewards-earning Chase card, you can convert these cash back rewards into Ultimate Rewards points.
+Moreover, if you have an Ultimate Rewards-earning Chase card, you can convert these cash back rewards into Ultimate Rewards points.

 Chase’s transfer partners include more than a dozen airlines and hotels, making Ultimate Rewards one of the most valuable currencies out there.
 You can redeem your cash back at a fixed value towards travel purchases or transfer them at a 1:1 ratio to valuable partners like World of Hyatt, United MileagePlus and Southwest Rapid Rewards, to name a few.